giovannimanetti11/perseowiki/README.md

 ## Summary

 perseowiki is a WordPress theme developed by Giovanni Manetti.
 It does not use any boilerplate so it will not have any unused JS.
+It also does not use any page builders.

 Getting Started
 ---------------